SmitBhatti/CheerMe-prototype/README.md

 - Minting on Immutable X
 - Depositing and withdrawing ETH and NFTs

-## Changes you need to make for your account

 ## Available Scripts

 In the project directory, you can run: